RameshGhk/Maven-Project-with-DDT/README.md

 ***************************************************************************************************************************************
 # Introduction
 ## Consider the following user story:
-As a client I want to search for 10 different products and add to the shopping cart.
+As a client I want to search for 10 different products and add to the shopping cart of www.Amazon.com.

 ## Without framework:
 Based on the given user story, one has to write 10 test cases to validate the user requirements.
 In each test case, code has to be written to find the search box element, to send keys and click on search option.